Logitech: Acquisitions

 On 26 September 2019, Logitech acquired Streamlabs, producer of software and tools for live-streaming, for approximately $89 million.

 Logitech announced in July 2023 the acquisition of streaming controller maker Loupedeck for an undisclosed sum.

 Controversies

 In April 2016, Logitech agreed to pay a $7.5 million penalty following allegations that the company and certain former executives improperly inflated its financial results for the 2011 fiscal year to meet earnings guidance, along with other accounting violations.
 The U.S. Securities and Exchange Commission stated that these accounting irregularities misrepresented the Swiss company's financial position, depriving investors of an accurate assessment of its performance.

+On March 27, 2026, the Douyin account of Logitech China's official store posted a product promotional video for its mouse with the caption "When you say, 'I won't spend another penny,' I lower the price, and yet you still come running like a dog."
+The video was widely criticized for belittling and insulting consumers, triggering intense outrage online.
+Logitech China, on late night issued an apology on its official Weibo account.

 Production

 The first Logitech mice, starting from the P4, were made in Le Lieu, in the Swiss Canton of Vaud by Dubois Dépraz SA.

 Production facilities were then established in the United States, Taiwan, Hungary and Ireland before being moved to Suzhou, China.
 As of 2005, the manufacturing operations in China produce approximately half of Logitech's products.
 The remaining production is outsourced to contract manufacturers and original design manufacturers in Asia.